I Won 11 World Titles Because They Said I Couldn't: Anna Hemmings MBE | E65

 TL;DR

-• Working with a psychologist helped her develop mental frameworks to challenge self-doubt and transform negative labels into fuel for achievement
+• Working with a psychologist helped her develop mental frameworks to overcome self-doubt and transform her relationship with competitive pressure

 Key Moments